thornzero/mcp-server-go/README.md

-# MCP Server Go
+# Project Manager

-A comprehensive Model Context Protocol (MCP) server implementation in Go that provides project management, documentation, and markdown tools for any project.
+A comprehensive Model Context Protocol (MCP) server that provides project management, documentation, and development tools for any project.

 ## Features